Developmental Editing for Fiction

 How is the course delivered?

-This is a virtual, remote-only, live class delivered through Zoom, a video-conferencing platform (similar to Skype).
-Shortly before the class begins, we will email you the link to enter the classroom at the designated time.
-If you’re in a time zone that would make the class hard to attend, you can watch the playbacks and ask your questions by email.
+This is a virtual, remote-only, semi-synchronous course.
+Content is released once per week for nine weeks.
+Two office hour sessions will be held via Zoom, a video-conferencing platform.
+Shortly before the each office hour begins, we will email you the link to enter the meeting at the designated time.
+If you’re in a time zone that would make office hours hard to attend, you can watch the playbacks and ask your questions by email.

 What equipment and software will I need to participate?